ravi-aratchige/spacefarer/README.md

 pip install virtualenv
 ```

-To create and activate a virtual environment, open up a terminal from the cloned `spacefarer` folder and enter the following commands:
+To create and activate a virtual environment, enter the following commands (in the terminal opened up from the ):

 ```shell
 # Create a virtual environment named 'env':